teller-protocol/teller-widget/README.md

 ### `welcomeScreenLogo`

-Logo (as a URL) to be displayed on the widget's welcome screen.
+A `string`, of an image URL, to set as the widget host logo on the widget welcome screen.
+This is displayed on the widget's welcome screen.
+Must include the "https://" and image file ending.
 Image types include .png, .jpg, .jpeg, .svg.

 ```jsx
 import { Widget as TellerWidget } from "@teller-protocol/teller-widget";